 Here’s an overview of the types of grants, incentives and rebates available in North America.

 As EVs gain momentum, regional utility organizations are investing millions of dollars in their service territories to help establish EV charging infrastructure.
-Available funds from utility programs equal about $2 billion in the U.S. and $3 billion in Canada.
+Available funds from utility programs equal about $2 billion in the U.S. and $3 million in Canada.

 ChargePoint is in constant contact with utilities across the U.S. and Canada to stay up to date on the programs and help customers understand what’s available in their regions.